A novel synopsis tells all of the details of a novel in a one-page format. Looking at a synopsis example can help you learn to write one well.

 A novel, book or movie synopsis is a document given to a literary agent so the agent can decide if they want to read the full manuscript.

 It is typically around one page or a word count of about 500 to 1,000 words, depending on the full length of the finished project.
 It can be two pages long, but anything longer will not catch the interest of a publisher.

-The synopsis shows the publisher if there are any big problems with the story that make your manuscript a waste of their time.
-IT can also show plot flaws or character motivation issues that would cause them to reject your manuscript.
+The synopsis shows the publisher if there are any big problems with the story that makes your manuscript a waste of their time.
+It can also show plot flaws or character motivation issues that would cause them to reject your manuscript.